-Halloween is a topic I have largely ignored in nearly five years of blogging.
+Halloween is a topic I have largely ignored in my early years of blogging.
+(I started blogging way back in 2011, so that was a very long time ago!)
 In an effort to avoid controversy, I kept my fingers stilled and let the others do the typing.

 3 Ways Christians Can Redeem Halloween

 1. Use spooky decorations as conversation starters with your kids.

 Related: 61 Candy Alternatives for Halloween